Raumeo/vegan-mode/README.md

-# Example
+# Vegan Mode
-An example greeter plugin
+This RuneLite plugin delivers a community-polled vegan experience…with a twist!